 Insider threat damage can come in many forms, including the theft of important information, financial fraud, identity theft, and data corruption or deletion.
 It can also introduce malware to the system through a virus, worm or Trojan horse.
 Cybersecurity awareness training is used to prevent accidental insider threats.
 IT professionals use spyware scanning programs, firewalls and antivirus programs as defense mechanisms against insider threats.

 Mobile phishing.
 Under many circumstances, employees can access organizational networks with a mobile device.
 Increased use of mobile devices in the enterprise presents a unique email security risk called mobile phishing.
 One critical difference from other types of phishing is that users may preview an email on a traditional desktop or laptop computer by hovering over an email with a mouse.
-This ability sometimes alerts email users to the threat of email phishing security threat.
+This ability sometimes alerts email users to the threat of email phishing scam.
 This function is not available on a mobile device, however.

 Year after year since 2011, the number of users who receive and select mobile phishing URLs has grown by 85%, according to mobile threat defense vendor Lookout.
 Once the phishing email reaches the device endpoint, users themselves are the ones making security decisions, not IT.
 IT needs to account for this changing reality and implement email filtering and endpoint protection.